Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Sacred & Riverfront Classics

-Whenever I feel like slowing down and connecting with culture, history and riverfront peace, I head to the sacred towns around Indore.
-These places are all within a day’s reach and each one has something unique in the form of majestic temples, timeless forts or evening aartis that light up the ghats.
-I have done these trips many times, sometimes with friends, sometimes solo and every visit feels different.
-Let’s start with the one that always fills me with energy.
+Whenever you feel like slowing down and connecting with culture, history, and riverfront peace, I recommend heading to the sacred towns around Indore.
+These places are all within a day’s reach, and each one has something unique in the form of timeless forts or evening aartis that light up the ghats.
+I have done these trips many times, sometimes with friends, sometimes solo, and every visit feels different.
+Let’s start with the one that always fills you with energy.

 Ujjain